paty0504/NguyenTienThanh-2819-pintOs/README.md

 # NguyenTienThanh-2819-pintOs
-This repository contain code for my project in Operating System course  (SET, HUST) in 20212.
+This repository contains code for my project in Operating System course  (SET, HUST) in 20212.

 To make my teacher easier to track my work, i put some comment line /* My code begin */